legendarycode3/Mastering-HTML-CSS-Courses/README.md

 2v. order: Controls the visual order of flex items within the container. <br/>

 2vi. align-self: Overrides the align-items property for individual flex items.  <br/> <br/>

 ➡️ **Grid**  <br/>
+Key grid "Container / item Properties":  <br/>

+**For the "grid container Properties"**:
+1. display: grid  or display: inline-grid: Turns an element into a grid container, making its direct children into grid items. <br/>

+2. grid-template-columns: Define the number and size of columns in the grid.
+Creates a grid with three equally wide columns that size to their content.  <br/>

+3. grid-template-rows: Define the number and size of rows in the grid.
+Creates a grid with a first row 100px tall and a second row 200px tall.  <br/>

+4. grid-auto-columns: specifies the size of an implicitly-created grid column track or pattern of tracks. means it defines the size of columns that are not explicitly defined by grid-template-columns. <br/>

+5. grid-auto-rows: specifies the size of an implicitly-created grid row track or pattern of tracks. <br/>

+6. gap (or grid-gap): A shorthand for grid-row-gap and grid-column-gap, setting the space between grid rows and columns.  <br/>

+7. grid-template-areas: Creates a grid layout based on named areas, which are defined using grid-area on the grid items.  <br/>

+8. align-content: This property aligns the grid's rows along the column (block) axis. <br/>

+9. align-items: The align-items property sets the align-self property for all of the child grid items.  <br/>

+10. grid-auto-flow: The grid-auto-flow CSS property controls how the auto-placement algorithm works, specifying exactly how auto-placed items get flowed into the grid. <br/>

+**For the "grid item Properties"**: <br/>
+1. grid-column: A shorthand property for grid-column-start and grid-column-end.  <br/>

+2. grid-column-start: Specifies the starting grid line for a grid item along the column axis. <br/>

+3. grid-column-end: Specifies the ending grid line for a grid item along the column axis. <br/>

+4. grid-row: A shorthand property for grid-row-start and grid-row-end.  <br/>

+5. grid-row-start: Specifies the starting grid line for a grid item along the row axis. <br/>

+6. grid-row-end: Specifies the ending grid line for a grid item along the row axis. <br/>

+7. align-self: is used to align individual grid items within their respective grid areas along the block (vertical) axis.
+It overrides the align-items property set on the grid container for that specific it. <br/>

+8. justify-content: The justify-content property is used to align the grid items when they do not use all available space on the main-axis (horizontally).  <br/>

+9. grid-area: A shorthand property that defines a grid item's size and location by specifying its grid-row-start, grid-column-start, grid-row-end, and grid-column-end. <br/>

+10. justify-self: Aligns the content of a grid item along the row (inline) axis within its grid area.
+Values include start, end, center, and stretch.  <br/>

+11. place-self: A shorthand property for align-self and justify-self.  <br/> <br/>

+➡️ **Grid**  <br/>